Clinical Nutrition Student Handbook

 Academic Integrity and Plagiarism Policy

 Probation and Academic Standing

-A student must achieve a minimum cumulative grade point average (GPA) of 3.0 or better to graduate.
+As per the NYIT policy for graduate students, a student must achieve a minimum cumulative grade point average (GPA) of 3.0 or better to graduate.
 Students whose cumulative GPA falls below a 3.0 will be placed on academic probation.

 - Incomplete – A grade given at the discretion of the instructor when a student has completed at least two-thirds of the course work and is unable to complete the requirements of the course because of uncontrollable and unforeseen circumstances.
 The student must convey these circumstances in writing from their NYIT email account to the instructor prior to the final day of the course.
 If an instructor decides that an "Incomplete" is warranted, the instructor must convey the conditions for removal of the "Incomplete" to the student in writing.
 An "Incomplete" is not assigned when the only way the student could make up the work would be to attend a major portion of the class when next offered.

 If an Incomplete grade is given, the student must complete the work according to the schedule set forth by the instructor.
 The instructor must then fill out a "Change of Grade Form" and submit to the registrar.